S&P 500 Spread Comparison UK: 10 Brokers Tested (2026)

 Anyway, as I said, the top spot was shared by a few brokers this time.

-Well done to Capital, Pepperstone, IG, Oanda and City Index, all tied at 0.4pts.
+Well done to Capital.com, Pepperstone, and City Index, all tied at 0.4pts fixed spread.

 On the S&P 500, the difference between the cheapest broker and the most expensive is 0.3 pts.
 That sounds tiny, but it adds up (trust me!).
 Use the Spread Saver to see what you could save.

-Capital and Pepperstone also came joint top on my Dow spread comparison at 2pts each.
+As a side note, both Capital.com and Pepperstone came joint top on my Dow spread comparison at 2pts each.

-Pepperstone was also the best in my Nasdaq spread comparison with 1pt.
+Pepperstone was also the joint best in my Nasdaq spread comparison with 1pt.

 So if you generally trade US indices, those two are probably a decent starting point.